 Yes, it is safe to have sex with a prolapse.
 However, you may find that sex i...

-Answered almost 5 years ago
+Answered about 5 years ago

 I'm only 13 and i wet myself when i laugh, sneeze, jump or even cough. please help!! what is wrong with me??